-- Famous Alumns: American actor Michael Douglas; French actor Christopher Lambert; American singer-songwriter Lori Lieberman (known for the first-ever recording of “Killing Me Softly With His Song,” since made famous by Roberta Flack and Fugees); former Prime Minister of India Indira Ghandi; and famed U.S. Army Gen. Norman Schwarzkopf
+- Famous Alumns: American actor Michael Douglas; French actor Christopher Lambert; American singer-songwriter Lori Lieberman (known for the first-ever recording of “Killing Me Softly With His Song,” since made famous by Roberta Flack and Fugees); former Prime Minister of India Indira Ghandi; and Desert Storm commander U.S. Army Gen. Norman Schwarzkopf

 - Requirements: Complete and submit online application with all required fees and documentation